Fighting Criminal Convictions after Losing an Oklahoma Direct Appeal

 These first two points creates a “catch 22” for many legal issues.
 If the issue was previously raised and denied it can not be re-raised and if it was not raised it is deemed waived.
 However, there are issues that do not fall into this category.
 Such issues are ineffective assistance of counsel (Generally should be raised on trial and appellant counsel to avoid pitfalls.
 Trial counsel was ineffective at trial and appellate counsel was ineffective for not raising issue concerning trial counsels ineffectiveness), newly discovered evidence, jurisdictional issues such as statute of limitations, violations of Due Process caused by the withholding of evidence by police or prosecution, and reconsideration of claims affected by subsequent changes in the law.

-All Issue You Are Aware of Should Be Raised in Application
+All Issue You Are Aware of Should Be Raised in the Application for Post-Conviction Relief

 Make sure to raise all issues that you are aware of in the first Application for Post Conviction Relief.
 If issues are not raised they are waived.

-You Are Not Entitled to Court Appointed Lawyer
+In Oklahoma a Defendant Is Not Entitled to Court Appointed Lawyer for Post-Conviction Relief

 Unless a prisoner is facing a death sentence they are not entitled to counsel at state expense for post conviction relief.
 This places many prisoners in a very bad position.
 They spend all of their resources, and their families resources, on trial and direct appeal and by the time post conviction comes around they have no money to hire a lawyer.